 New recipes rock my world.
 I love experimenting with new dishes, often adding and subtracting ingredients to make the recipe more satisfying.
 Naturally, in the last few decades, I’ve prepared pork shoulder in a crock pot, braised, or cooked it simply in the oven.
 But this method was eye-opening, different.
 Before I began cooking I did some research on roasting a pork shoulder.
 I read about “bark”, a method to produce a crispy top coating, or crust for the fat.
 “Bark” adds crunch to the meat creating a new and complex layer of flavor.

 I think some of the reason Jewish people don’t eat pork connects to rules and tradition which began centuries ago and which they still take seriously.

-Back to my life with pork… Initially when I first cooked pork I made simple pork chops in a frying pan, simply browning them or I broiled them.
+Back to my life with pork… Initially when I first cooked pork I made simple pork chops in a frying pan, just browning them or I broiled them.
 However, they usually tasted tough and dry, far from moist and tender.
 And too, they always curled up, I never figured out how to get them to go flat in the pan!
 A solution came a few years ago, while I was reading a cooking magazine.
 It was to put a small slit near the round open part of the chop.
-Do this idea early on while cooking the chop and it will automatically flatten on its own, by just pressing down a little.
+Do this technique early on while cooking the chop and it will automatically flatten on its own, by just pressing down a little.
 But still, I mostly rejected pork early on.
 I think I must have tried many times, and finally eliminated pork because of the toughness of the meat, not because of any religious reasons.

 But, in recent decades I have returned to eating pork in many different recipes.
 I often ate spare ribs in Chinese restaurants and loved their reddish color, tender meat and crispy skin.
 But now I love cooking any kind of pork at home in extensive different ways.
 I will finish this recipe now, and with a lovely picture of the dish I recently cooked.

 1 1/2 Tbsp cumin, ground

 2 tsp black pepper, freshly ground